exposit/pythia-oracle/README.md

+#### Experiencing some issues on Windows (I'm using a Mac).
+Will look into actual releases asap.
+Sorry about that.

 #### Pythia-Oracle
 Project page is [here](https://exposit.github.io/pythia-oracle/).
 My blog is [here](https://exposit.github.io/katamoiran/).
 Eventually I'll make a more detailed project page.
 Likely, anyway.